Menu

 Jayanti

 Jayanti is in the Jalpaiguri district of West Bengal in India.
 It is a forest village forming a natural boundary with the Bhutan hills, some 30 kms from Alipurduar.
-Jayanti is one of the last destinations in Dooars, often termed as the “Queen of Dooars” this heavely forested area is close to the famous Buxa Tiger Reserve.
-Although the jayanti river is mostly dry throughout the year, it shores of white pebbles add to the eternal beauty of the place.
-A pictureaque spot along the meandering Jayanti River forming a natural border with beautiful Bhutan Hills Jayanti is a place to stretch your legs as the cool breeze brushes away all the exhaustions.
+Jayanti is one of the last destinations in Dooars, often termed as the “Queen of Dooars” this heavily forested area is close to the famous Buxa Tiger Reserve.
+Although th...

 Read More